Arteen-M/Tic-Tac-Toe-vs-Computer/README.md

 5. If a Corner is empty, play that Corner
 6. If an Edge is empty, play that Edge

-It's a simple strategy, but is unbeatable (you will always at least tie)
+It's a simple strategy, but it's almost unbeatable (You can fork the AI to death)